stefanradev93/BayesFlow/README.md

 amortizer = bf.amortizers.AmortizedPosterior(inference_net, summary_net, summary_loss_fun='MMD')
 ```

-The amortizer knows how to combine its losses.
+The amortizer knows how to combine its losses and you can inspect the summary space for outliers during inference.

 ### References and Further Reading